-The Pros and Cons of Unsecured Business Loans
+What Are the Top Pros and Cons of Unsecured Business Loans?

 In some cases, business owners will use collateral to secure a loan.
 This collateral is tied to the term loan, so if the small business owner defaults on this secured loan, they must hand over the collateral to the lender.
-Essentially, the collateral protects the working capital lender in case that they aren’t repaid.
+Essentially, the collateral protects the working capital lender in the event that they aren’t repaid.

 However, unsecured business financing is also an option.
-Unsecured business loans don’t require collateral, which can be less risk for applicants.
+Unsecured business loans don’t require collateral, which is less risky for applicants.
+Common examples of unsecured financing are personal loans and student loans, but in this post we’ll focus on unsecured business loans.

 The Pros of Unsecured Business Loans: